Table of Contents

-- If you want to start a business for the purpose of making money for yourself (and partners, if applicable), you should set up a company limited by shares.
+- You want to start a business for the purpose of making money as a source of personal income.

 - This type of company structure will enable you to sell a percentage of the business to other people.

-- As a shareholder, you are not personally liable for your company’s debts.
-You will only be responsible for the what you agree to pay for your shares.
+- As a shareholder, you are not personally liable for your company’s debts – you will only be responsible for what you agree to pay for your shares.

 - A limited company structure creates a professional image and improves credibility.
 A lot of people and other businesses prefer to deal with limited companies rather than sole traders.

 What is a company limited by guarantee?

 This type of company is most commonly used by people who want to set up a non-profit organisation or charity.
 The owners of this type of company usually reinvest surplus income in the business, rather than taking any profit for themselves.

 - A separate legal entity that is responsible for its own income, assets, debts, and liabilities.

 - There are no shareholders because this type of company does not issue shares.
-Limited by guarantee companies are owned by individuals called ‘guarantors’.
+Limited by guarantee companies are owned by individuals called ‘guarantors’ (aka ‘members’).